 [vi] Alex W H Chin, Julie T S Chu, Mahen R A Perera, Kenrie P Y Hui, Hui-Ling Yen, Michael C W Chan, Malik Peiris, Leo M Poon.
 “Stability of SARS-CoV-2 in different environmental conditions.” medRxiv.
 May 2020.
 10.1016/S2666-5247(20)30003-3

 [vii] Yongjian Liu, Tianyi Li, Yongqiang Deng, Siyang Liu, Dong Zhang, Hanping Li, Xiaolin Wang, Lei Jia, Jingwan Han, Zhuchun Bei, Yusen Zhou, Lin Li, Jingyun.
 “Stability of SARS-CoV-2 on environmental surfaces and in human excreta.” medRxiv.
 May 12, 2020. https://doi.org/10.1101/2020.05.07.20094805

 [viii] REopening Archives, Libraries, and Museums (REALM) Project.
 “REALM Project Test 4 Results Available.” https://www.webjunction.org/news/webjunction/test4-results.html

 [ix] REopening Archives, Libraries, and Museums (REALM) Project.
-“Resources.”
-Includes all test results. https://www.webjunction.org/explore-topics/COVID-19-research-project/resources.html
+“Research.”
+Includes all test results. https://www.oclc.org/realm/research.html

-[xv] Centers for Disease Control and Prevention (CDC).
-“Cleaning and Disinfection for Community Facilities.” https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/cleaning-disinfection.html
+[xviii] Centers for Disease Control and Prevention (CDC).
+“Cleaning and Disinfecting Your Facility.” https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/cleaning-disinfection.html